moogalin/bash-stats/README.md

 stats -r filename // Will compute the average and median of row data

-stats -r filename // Will compute the average and median of column data
+stats -c filename // Will compute the average and median of column data

 The data may also be read in through standard input.